Hluk

 Hluk (Hulken) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
-It has about 4,300 inhabitants.
+It has about 4,200 inhabitants.
+The town is located on the Okluky Stream in the Vizovice Highlands.

 Etymology

-The name of Hluk is very likely derived from Latin word hlucium (noise, hluk).
+The name of Hluk is most likely derived from Latin word hlucium (noise, hluk).
 It probably got its name from the noisy flowing water of the Okluky Stream.

 Geography

 Hluk is located about 10 km southeast of Uherské Hradiště and 28 km south of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is at 366 m above sea level.
 The Okluky Stream flows through the town.

 In the municipal territory are the nature reserve Kobylí hlava and the nature monuments Okluky and Pod Husí horou.

 History

 The first written mention of Hluk is from 1294.
 However, the first mention of the wider region called Lucké pole Province is from the 11th century.
 A wooden fortress in Hluk is first documented in 1303.

+In 1525, Hluk was promoted to a market town by King Louis II.
+In 1970, Hluk became a town.